 Common Eye Problems for Children

-In some cases, the condition won’t improve or resolve itself without treatment—which could permanently impact your child’s sight.
-Fortunately, these conditions are highly treatable when they’re caught early, allowing your son or daughter to grow up with healthy eyes and clear vision.
+In some cases, the condition won’t improve or go away without treatment.
+Fortunately, most conditions are highly treatable when caught early, allowing your son or daughter to grow up with healthy eyes and clear vision.

 Here are some of the most common pediatric eye issues children could develop:

-- Refractive Errors – Just like adults, children can have trouble with blurry vision from nearsightedness, farsightedness, and astigmatism.
+- Refractive errors – Just like adults, children can have trouble with blurry vision from nearsightedness, farsightedness, and astigmatism.
 This can impact your child’s ability to do well in school and play safely.
 Correcting the vision with glasses is important for helping your child to see clearly.

-Regular eye exams are a crucial part of catching these problems early so they can be corrected.
+Regular eye screenings are a crucial part of catching these problems early so they can be corrected.
 Other common children’s eye problems will more likely cause discomfort or pain rather than true vision loss:

-- Blocked Tear Ducts – This is most common in newborns.
+- Blocked tear ducts – This is most common in newborns.
 A tear duct may become plugged and prevent tears from draining correctly, leading to a watery, irritated eye.
 This condition can resolve on its own, but sometimes it needs extra treatment to relieve the blockage.